-When the UE initially attaches in EPS and establishes the default PDN connection or establishes the first PDN connection in EPS, the "EpsUrsp" feature is supported as described in 3GPP TS 29.512 [31], both the UE and the network support URSP provisioning in EPS PCO,, the UE includes the UE policy container IE with the "UE STATE INDICATION" message as defined in clause D.5.4.1 of 3GPP TS 24.501 [15] in the BEARER RESOURCE MODIFICATION REQUEST message as defined in 3GPP TS 24.301 [36].
+When the UE initially attaches in EPS and establishes the default PDN connection or establishes the first PDN connection in EPS or when the UE establishes a new PDN connection and no other existing PDN connection indicates the support of URSP provisioning in EPS, if the "EpsUrsp" feature is supported as described in 3GPP TS 29.512 [31], and both the UE and the network support URSP provisioning in EPS PCO, the UE includes the UE policy container IE with the "UE STATE INDICATION" message as defined in clause D.5.4.1 of 3GPP TS 24.501 [15] in the BEARER RESOURCE MODIFICATION REQUEST message as defined in 3GPP TS 24.301 [36].
 The UE policy container is then transferred transparently by the PCF for the PDU session within the "uePolReq" attribute during the creation of a UE policy association, as described in clause 4.2.2.1.

-The (H-)PCF, may store in the UDR, as specified in 3GPP TS 29.519 [17]:
+The (H-)PCF for the UE, may store in the UDR, as specified in 3GPP TS 29.519 [17]:

 a) UPSCs and related URSP sections of the own PLMN it provided to a UE;